5/7/2025

 Patrick Dunnelly

-Hey guys, thanks for taking the questions.
-Maybe one on the biopharma piece thing you talked about mid single digit growth this quarter.
+Hey, guys.
+Thanks for taking the questions.
+Maybe one on the biopharma piece.
+I think you talked about mid-single-digit growth this quarter.
 Can you break that down a little bit?
-I just wanted to talk about the biotech piece in particular, I talked a little bit about GMPs.
+I just wanted to talk about the biotech piece in particular.
+I know you talked a little bit about GMPs.
 But can you talk about what you're seeing from the biotech customer base?
-Certainly been a concern across the industry just given the volatility of the funding backdrop.
-So curious what you're hearing from from the customers there and expectations on that front.
+It's certainly been a concern across the industry, just given the volatility of the funding backdrop.
+So curious what you're hearing from the customers there and expectations on that front.

 speaker